django-money/django-money/README.rst

 PyPy versions supported: PyPy 2.6, PyPy3 2.4

+If you need support for older versions of Django and Python you can use the latest version in 0.11.x branch.

 Via ``py-moneyed``, ``django-money`` gets:

 -  Support for proper Money value handling (using the standard Money